RBEGamer/K3_LASER_ENGRAVER_PROTOCOL/README.md

 ### PARAMETERS
 * `port` - set the serial port on linux for example `/dev/ttyUSB0`
 * `if` - input file path, bitmap file for engraving. max size 1600x1520
-* `fan` - enabled the fan during engraving
+* `fan` - enable the fan
-* `discrete` - enabled the discrete mode. if on the laser dotn turn off between 2 pixels with laser on
+* `discrete` - enable the discrete mode.
+The laser dont turn off between 2 pixels with laser on state.
-* `bwt` - if image will converted into a black white image.
-BWT is the number how light in rgb value the pixel can be to turn white.
+* `bwt` - Image will be converted into a black white image.
 * `depth` - time the laser will be on for each pixel.
 * `home` do a homing before starting
 *`offsetx` - offsets the head before starting
 * `offsety` -  offsets the head before starting
 * `passes` - how many passes the image will be engraved  (default is 1)

 ## SIMPLE CALL with default settings
 * `./k3_laser_api --port /dev/ttyUSB0 --if ./default.bmp`